TheBlueTemplar/Path_Of_The_Vattghern_Public/README.md

 * [PoV](https://github.com/TheBlueTemplar/Path_Of_The_Vattghern_Public/releases)

 ### Incompatible Mods:
+* Any kind of "Settlement Situation Tooltip" Mods (There is an internal PoV Version)
 * Anything incompatible with Legends!
 * Mod_Hooks (Integrated Into Legends)
 * The old last Witchers mod, obviously